 Freezer jam is a condiment made of crushed fruit and sugar that is lightly cooked on the stove top, then stored in the freezer for up to a year.
-When you’re ready to enjoy your homemade jam, it can be transferred to the refrigerator.
+Transfer your homemade jam to the refrigerator when you're ready to enjoy it.

 Serve this peach freezer jam over toast for a quick breakfast, add a spoonful to your yogurt, use as an ice cream topping, or add to your morning pancakes.
 Peach jam can also be added to savory meals - try it on your next grilled cheese or use as a glaze for pork chops.